vrstanchev/LibrePCB-Projects/AVRPICBoard/README.md

   It will be used for PhD Degree @ TU-Plovdiv.
 ## Research paper for the project
 Research article is avaiable [AVR/PIC_Board](https://www.researchgate.net/publication/373769433_Designing_Microcontroller_module_with_target_to_use_AVRPIC_assembler).
+## Circuit Simulation
+Circuit from schematic is ready for simulation.
+Simulation is possible with [Wokwi](https://wokwi.com/projects/380589676899712001)
 ## OSHWA Certification
 This is a [OSHWA Certificated](https://certification.oshwa.org/bg000096.html) project!
 ![Project is certificated ](BG000096.png "23.08.02")